 How much does business insurance cost for a veterinary practice?

-Does workers compensation cover replace the need for veterinary malpractice insurance?
+Does workers compensation cover veterinary malpractice claims?

 Are locum veterinarians covered under my practice policy?